 N09 Review and update, as appropriate, Environmental Risk Assessment (ERA) standards and procedures to inform planning and operations, in line with ongoing and emerging best practice.
 NO10 Identify and implement ways of improving the advance planning of biodiversity management actions and integration into business planning, where appropriate and feasible.
 NO11 Identify and implement methods to improve inventory processes and data-gathering, to expand our knowledge of nature on the estate and our reporting capacity.
-N012 Review and improve methods for how biodiversity features and other important environmental features are recorded across the estate.
-NO13 Enhance guidance for the management of habitats and species relevant to Coillte's estate and activities.
+NO12 Review and improve methods for how biodiversity features and other important environmental features are recorded across the estate.
+Methods shall be informed by the input of suitable specialists in ecology.
+NO13 Enhance guidance for the management of habitats and species relevant to Coillte's estate and activities, with the input of suitably qualified specialists.
 NO14 Engage with the relevant regulatory agencies on the measures required to move statutory designated sites to favourable conservation status.
 NO15 Engage with relevant agencies to improve a science-based understanding of the interaction between forests and water.
-N016 Engage with relevant agencies and stakeholders to explore how Coillte can play a role in delivering programmes and measures aimed at enhancing water quality in catchments.
-N017 Collaborate with relevant stakeholders to develop national strategies towards the management of invasive species.
+NO16 Engage with relevant agencies and stakeholders to explore how Coillte can play a role in delivering programmes and measures aimed at enhancing water quality in catchments.
+NO17 Collaborate with relevant stakeholders to develop national strategies towards the management of invasive species.
 NO18 Collaborate and engage as a key partner with the ongoing preparation of the Deer Management Strategy and seek to implement once published, in so far as possible and appropriate.
 NO19 Identify and target appropriate funding mechanisms that will enable the implementation of conservation and protection measures at scale.